EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 - Eduardo Zepeda
 ---

-Python is super versatile, it has a giant community that has libraries that allow to achieve great things with few lines of code, Optical Character Recognition (OCR) is one of them, for that you just need to install tesseract and the python bindings, called pytesseract.
+Python is super versatile, it has a giant community that has libraries that allow to achieve great things with few lines of code, Optical Character Recognition (OCR) is one of them, for that you just need to install tesseract and the python bindings, called pytesseract and you'll be ready to convert an image to a string.

 ## Applications of OCR